microsoft/jacdac/services/servo.md

     status: rc

 Servo is a small motor with arm that can be pointing at a specific direction.
+Typically a servo angle is between 0° and 180° where 90° is the middle resting position.

-The `min/max_angle/pulse` may be read-only if the servo is permanently affixed to its Jacdac controller.
+The `min_pulse/max_pulse` may be read-only if the servo is permanently affixed to its Jacdac controller.

 ## Registers

-    rw angle: i16.16 ° { typical_min=-90, typical_max=90 } @ value
+    rw angle: i16.16 ° { typical_min=0, typical_max=180 } @ value

 Specifies the angle of the arm (request).